 But their orchid-like flowers are lovely.
 If you must have them (but want a cleaner specimen), turn to a cultivar of the southern catalpa: Catalpa bignonioides 'Nana.'
 Whenever you see the cultivar name, 'Nana,' you know you're dealing with a dwarf.
-This tree stands 10-12 feet high, with a slightly greater spread.
-It is recommended for growing zones 5-9, as is its golden-leafed version, Catalpa bignonioides 'Aurea Nana.'
+This tree stands 10 to 12 feet high, with a slightly greater spread.
+It is recommended for hardiness zones 5 to 9, as is its golden-leafed version, Catalpa bignonioides 'Aurea Nana.'

-What makes Bradford pear (Pyrus calleryana 'Bradford') one of the worst trees to grow in your yard is not the mess that it creates but, rather, its weak branches.
+What makes Bradford pear one of the worst trees to grow in your yard is not the mess that it creates but, rather, its weak branches.
 It shares this flaw with many other trees, including silver maple (Acer saccharinum).

-Want the beauty of an ornamental pear without having to undergo such heartbreak, potentially?
-Grow a Pyrus calleryana 'Autumn Blaze,' instead.
+If you want the beauty of an ornamental pear without having to undergo such heartbreak, grow a Pyrus calleryana 'Autumn Blaze,' instead.
 It serves as one of the best alternatives to Bradford pear.

-Aspen trees (Populus tremuloides) are popular specimens for fall foliage in the West.
+Aspen trees are popular specimens for fall foliage in the West.
 But they are also members of the willow family, as is Lombardy poplar (Populus nigra), for example.
 This family of shrubs and trees is infamous for having vigorous root systems that seek out water.
-This makes them a threat to do damage to pipes, etc. Instead, research the best alternatives to grow over septic systems.
+This makes them a threat to do damage to pipes, etc. Instead, research the best alternatives to grow over septic systems, such as:

-White ash (Fraxinus americana) makes the list of the worst trees to grow in your yard if you are an allergy sufferer.
+White ash makes the list of the worst trees to grow in your yard if you are an allergy sufferer.
 But it is only the males that you have to worry about, because it is the male of the species that produces pollen.
 Feel free to grow the females, which are not allergenic.
-Cottonwood (Populus deltoides) and mulberry (Morus spp.) are examples of other popular trees with separate male and female plants -- and whose males are highly allergenic.
-Research choices for hypoallergenic trees to avoid severe allergies.
+Cottonwood (Populus deltoides) and mulberry (Morus spp.) are examples of other popular trees with separate male and female plants, and whose males are highly allergenic.
+Choices for hypoallergenic trees include: